At Manhattanville College, our mission is to educate students to be ethical and socially-responsible leaders in a global community.

 The Council for the Accreditation of Educator Preparation (CAEP) accredited Manhattanville College School of Education at the initial-licensure level.
 CAEP is the only recognized national accreditor for educator preparation.
 Manhattanville College School of Education has met rigorous national standards for educator preparation set by CAEP.
 The next CAEP Site Team visit will be in 2025.

-Since 2001, our Master’s programs in Business have been accredited by the International Assembly for Collegiate Business Education (IACBE).
-In early 2018, we reaffirmed our accreditation with IACBE.
+Since 2001, our Master’s programs in Business have been accredited by the International Accreditation Council for Business Education (IACBE).
+In July 2019, we reaffirmed our accreditation with IACBE.